alexahern0808/ContractFault/README.md

 MIT — see [LICENSE](LICENSE).
 Built as a seismic fault laboratory for API evolution.
 Change the ground carefully; someone lives downhill.

+---

+## Troubleshooting

+**The analyzer exits 3 on my files.** Exit 3 is a usage/IO error, not a verdict.
+The most common cause is a consumer glob that matched nothing - `-consumers "consumers/*.json"` resolves nothing if the working directory is not the repo root.
+Run it from the repo root or pass absolute paths.

+**My report says `stable` but CI failed.** Someone is passing `-fail-on-behavioral`; with that flag a behavioral-only shift is a hard failure by design.
+Drop the flag or accept the stricter gate.

+**Percentages on the leaderboard differ between two viewers.** They won't - both the Go CLI and the TypeScript viewer read the same stored report.
+If two runs disagree, you fed them different inputs; diff the JSON, not the views.

+**Unicode paths on Windows.** Quote the glob.
+The flag parser takes the pattern literally, so a shell-mangled glob arrives empty and every manifest silently drops out of the blast-radius join - which is exactly what you do not want.